Hardyk1/Hardyk1/README.md

 - 👋 Hi, I’m @Hardyk1
 - 👀 I’m interested in leraning about everithing
-- 🌱 I’m currently learning cibersecurety
+- 🌱 I’m currently learning cibersecurity
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: Marques or Hardyk